I-Am-Nicholas/metaHumanDB/README.md

 &nbsp;
 ## OVERVIEW

-- an application to help you keep track of who's who in the world of super-powered individuals.
-Listing their aliases, powers, power levels.
+- An application to help you keep track of who's who in the world of super-powered individuals.
+Listing their aliases, powers and power levels.

 - Written in Angular 4.